-The Australia New Zealand food standards development system is a cooperative arrangement between the Commonwealth of Australia, New Zealand and the Australian States and Territories in order to develop and implement uniform food standards.
-The system for the development of joint Australia New Zealand food standards was established under a treaty between Australia and New Zealand signed in December 1995.
-Within Australia, the system is based on a 1991 Commonwealth, State and Territory Agreement in relation to the adoption of uniform food standards.
+The Australia and New Zealand food regulation system is a cooperative arrangement between the Commonwealth of Australia, New Zealand, and Australian states and territories that has developed and implemented uniform food standards.
+This system was jointly developed under a treaty between Australia and New Zealand signed in December 1995.

 Food Standards Australia New Zealand (FSANZ - www.foodstandards.gov.au) is a statutory authority operating under the Food Standards Australia New Zealand Act 1991.
-The Act provides a focus for cooperation between governments, industry and the community to establish and maintain uniform food regulations in Australia and New Zealand.
+The Act provides a focus for cooperation between governments, industry, and the community to establish and maintain uniform food regulations in Australia and New Zealand.

-The food standards development system is implemented by food legislation in each Australian State and Territory, and in New Zealand, as well as by the Australia New Zealand Food Authority Act 1991 (the ANZFA Act) of the Commonwealth of Australia.
-The ANZFA Act establishes the mechanisms for the development of joint food regulatory measures (a food standard or a code of practice) and creates Food Standards Australia New Zealand as the agency responsible for the development and maintenance of a joint Australia New Zealand Food Standards Code (ANZFSC).
-In 2005 and 2006 the Australia New Zealand Food Regulation Legislative and Governance Forum on Food Regulation agreed to a number of measures to expedite FSANZ's assessment and approval processes and better protect commercially valuable information.
+The food standards development system is implemented by separate food legislation in each Australian State and Territory, and in New Zealand as well as by the Australia New Zealand Food Authority Act 1991 (the ANZFA Act) of the Commonwealth of Australia.
+The ANZFA Act establishes the mechanisms for the development of joint food regulatory measures (a food standard or a code of practice) and creates Food Standards Australia New Zealand as the agency responsible for the development and maintenance of the joint Australia New Zealand Food Standards Code (ANZFSC).
+In 2005 and 2006, the Australia New Zealand Food Regulation Legislative and Governance Forum on Food Regulation agreed to several measures to expedite FSANZ's assessment and approval processes and better protect commercially valuable information.
 As a result, the Food Standards Australia New Zealand Amendment Bill 2007 was passed on June 20, 2007.
 Since October 1, 2007, all applications received are assessed under the reform assessment process.
-This harmonizes, as far as possible, the processes for the assessment of applications and proposals and aligns the processes for setting of Maximum Residue Limits of the Australian Pesticides and Veterinary Medicines Authority (APVMA) and FSANZ.
+This harmonizes, as much as possible, the processes for assessing applications and proposals and aligns the processes for the Australian Pesticides and Veterinary Medicines Authority (APVMA) and FSANZ when establishing Maximum Residue Limits.
 The reforms also enable the development of urgent standards due to unforeseen negative impacts on trade.

-Although FSANZ develops food standards, responsibility for enforcing and policing food standards rests with the States and Territories in Australia and the New Zealand Government in New Zealand.
-Each government has one or more agencies within their health administrations responsible for food surveillance that are charged with the task of ensuring the requirements of the ANZFSC are met.
+Although FSANZ develops food standards, responsibility for enforcing and policing food standards rests with the respective States and Territories in Australia and the New Zealand government.
+Each government has one or more agencies responsible for food surveillance, which are tasked with ensuring the requirements of the ANZFSC are met.

 The ANZFSC is a collection of individual food standards.
-Standards on related matters are grouped together into Parts, which in turn are collected together into four Chapters.
-Chapter 1 deals with standards which apply to all foods; however, New Zealand regulates its own Maximum Residue Limits (MRLs) for food, so Standard 1.4.2 regulates MRLs in Australia only.
+Standards on related matters are grouped into Parts, which in turn are combined into four Chapters.
+Chapter 1 deals with standards that apply to all foods; however, New Zealand regulates its own Maximum Residue Limits (MRLs) for food, thus, Standard 1.4.2 regulates MRLs in Australia only.
 Chapter 2 deals with standards affecting particular classes of foods.
 Chapter 3 deals with food hygiene issues in Australia only - New Zealand has its own food hygiene arrangements, and food hygiene is not part of the joint food standards system.
 Chapter 4 deals with Primary Production Standards in Australia only.

 Food standards have the force of law.
 It is a criminal offence in Australia to supply food that does not comply with relevant food standards.
-Notwithstanding food standards, it is also an offence to sell food which is damaged, deteriorated or perished, which is adulterated, or which is unfit for human consumption.
-Because food standards are given legal effect by State, Territory and New Zealand laws, it is important to read the ANZFSC in conjunction with the relevant State food legislation.
+Notwithstanding food standards, it is also an offense to sell food which is damaged, deteriorated, perished, adulterated or unfit for human consumption.
+Because food standards are given legal standing under Australian State, Territory, and New Zealand laws, it is important to read the ANZFSC in conjunction with the relevant State food legislation.